Katolus/functions/README.md

 * Windows
 * Different Python versions

-## Requirement
+## Requirements

 The package is a utility one and it requires underlying software for specific function to be available.

 * Python >= 3.9 - for the functioning of the package.
 Min - `3.6.2` - to enhance support of types
 * `gcloud` - for deploying to the GCP environment.
+[Install gcloud].
 * `docker` - for running any of the functions locally.
+[Install docker engine].

+    ```bash
+    sudo chmod 666 /var/run/docker.sock
+    ```

 * `poetry` - for running the source code locally.
+[Installing poetry].

 ## Install

+Depending on your use case there are option on how to proceed with installing the package.
+It is recommended that for regular use, you install the package from `pypi` following the `For use` section.
+If you plan of developing or adjust the code or underlying structures make sure to check out the `For development` section.

 ### For use

-It is recommended that for regular use, you install the package from pypi.
-Since it is a regular Python package, available in the main pypi repository you can start using it simply by installing the package in your Python environment by running
+Since it is a regular Python package, available in the main `pypi` repository you can start using it simply by installing the package in your Python environment by running

 ```bash
 pip install functions-cli